-In recent years, DPRK started to diverge from its international commitments taken on in the frames of the JINR fundamental documents, including the JINR Charter.
-In this regard, JINR supreme governing body, the Committee of Plenipotentiaries of JINR Member States, at its annual meeting on 20 – 21 November 2015 has taken a decision to suspend membership of the DPRK in JINR due to its failure to comply with the requirements of the JINR Charter.
+In recent years, the DPRK started to diverge from its international commitments taken on in the frames of the JINR fundamental documents, including the JINR Charter.
+In this regard, JINR supreme governing body, the Committee of Plenipotentiary Representatives of the Governments of the JINR Member States, at its annual meeting on 20 – 21 November 2015 has taken a decision to suspend the membership of the DPRK in JINR due to its failure to comply with the requirements of the JINR Charter.

-The decision to suspend DPRK membership in JINR was immediately and duly communicated to the Government of DPRK through DPRK Embassy in Moscow.
-UN Security Council, in response to its enquiry, was also informed about suspension of DPRK membership in JINR on 7 December 2015.
+The decision to suspend the DPRK membership in JINR was immediately and duly communicated to the Government of the DPRK through the DPRK Embassy in Moscow.
+The UN Security Council, in response to its enquiry, was also informed about the suspension of the DPRK membership in JINR on 7 December 2015.

-Restoration of membership of DPRK in JINR shall be possible strictly subject to and in conformity with requirements of the JINR Charter.
+Restoration of the DPRK membership in JINR will be possible strictly subject to and in conformity with requirements of the JINR Charter.